crowdsecurity/crowdsec-docs/crowdsec-docs/docs/notification_plugins/intro.md

 ### Notification plugin configuration:

-Following are the fields CrowdSec main process can interpret.
+Following fields are provided to all notification plugins and not specific to any plugin.

 ```yaml
 type:
 name: